- Under Eyebag removal surgery remodels and tightens the eye area

 Depending on your case and procedure your surgeon may advise between 7-14 days off work, particularly for more complicated surgeries.
 You will need someone to take you home and we recommend that someone stays with you for the first 24 hours post-surgery.

-You will not be able to drive immediately after a blepharoplasty this is due the after effects of the anaesthetic that may still be in your system and your vision may be temporarily impaired immediately after surgery.
-We would recommend that you avoid driving for a week or at least until you are off pain medication and feel comfortable to do so.
+We would recommend that you avoid driving for a week or at least until you are off pain medication and feel comfortable doing so.
 We would advise against driving for long distances in the initial stages of healing too.
 If in doubt – do check with your surgeon.

 A blepharoplasty procedure is a relatively safe procedure but it does carry risks just like any surgical procedure would do.